andrewmcdan/MJ-image-favorites-downloader/README.md

 # Midjourney Downloader
 This is a node.js webapp that helps you download all your images from Midjourney.
+There are other ways to download Midjourney images, but I wanted a way to easily browse through all (or nearly all) of my images and select only the ones I want to download.
+Also, I wanted something reliable.

 First step is to use [this chrome extension](https://github.com/andrewmcdan/midjourney-archive-chrome-extension) or [my fork](https://github.com/andrewmcdan/midjourney-archive-chrome-extension) (which has some added features) to get the json files with all the metadata.